TiboM10/acronym-generator/README.md

   Flair
   nltk
   gensim
   pronounceable

+  Also requires the enwiki-20190320-words-frequency.txt from https://github.com/IlyaSemenov/wikipedia-word-frequency

 Creates a vectors.kv file on first use if this file is not cloned

+  These last two files are too big to upload